Loading...

 Pair with Protein

-Consume a source of protein, such as a small handful of nuts or a piece of cheese, which can help slow the absorption of sugar into your bloodstream.
+Consume licorice alongside a source of protein, such as a handful of nuts, a piece of cheese, or a hard-boiled egg.
+Protein can help slow down the absorption of sugar into your bloodstream.

 healthspan-mbl